build-on-aws/content/posts/protect-your-data/01-protect-your-data-in-Amazon-RDS-against-disaster/index.md

 The strategies so far provide a high degree of protection for your database data.
 However they are all replication strategies, and therefore do not protect your data from disaster events that involve the loss or corruption of a large set of data (or the entire database) due to either accidental or malicious action.
 To add a layer of protection against this, you must create data backups.
 Automated backups provide the ability for point in time recovery (PITR) to the last known good state of your data.

-Amazon RDS automated backups create a periodic snapshot of your database and also backup transaction logs between snapshots (Figure 1-⑤) to enable PITR.
+Amazon RDS automated backups create a periodic snapshot of your database and also back up transaction logs between snapshots (Figure 1-⑤) to enable PITR.
 The transaction logs are saved every five minutes, therefore the latest restorable time should be no more than five minutes before the present.
 Backups are stored in Amazon S3 in-Region by default.

 1. Open the Amazon RDS console at https://console.aws.amazon.com/rds/
 2. In the navigation pane, choose **Databases**